Tobogganeer/IconMaker/README.md

 ## Component Usage
 1. Attach the `IconMaker` component to an object
-2. Assign the Camera and RenderTexture in the inspector - assigning the target object is optional
+2. Assign the Camera and RenderTexture in the inspector - target object is optional (used for 'Fit to Target')
 3. Specify the output directory and name
 4. Press Render